Putahaakai (Plug earrings)

 Putahaakai is the name of the tribal earrings worn by men on the Marquesas Islands.

 This eye-catching pair of putahaakai were carved out of the white seashell.
-You can have them custom made.
-Contact us at email@example.com with your requirements.
+You can have them custom-made.
+For more details, contact us at email@example.com